 The Rogue Basin historically produced the most wild salmon and steelhead in Oregon outside the Columbia Basin.
 However, coho salmon are now listed as threatened under the Endangered Species Act, and spring chinook and steelhead are declining.

 To reverse this trend, WaterWatch has worked for decades to remove significant fish barriers and improve flows to benefit the Rogue's fish populations while enhancing fishing and recreational opportunities.
-Our staff were instrumental to agreements behind the recent removal of four Rogue Basin dams and the largest instream water transfer in the Rogue's history.
+Our staff were instrumental to agreements behind the recent removal of seven Rogue Basin dams and the largest instream water transfer in the Rogue's history.
 Combined, these achievements represent one of the most substantial dam removal and river restoration efforts undertaken in the United States.
-Even so, much work remaind to protect this incredible resource, and WaterWatch remains a leader in continuing Rogue River restoration effects.
+Even so, much work remains to protect this incredible resource, and WaterWatch remains a leader in continuing Rogue River restoration efforts.

 Fielder and Wimer Dam Removals – Done!